 A great exercise is to create a mood board that has your color scheme, fonts that you like, types of filters you’ll use (if any) and content you’ll use to attract these prospects.
 Keep that feel consistent across your website and social platforms.
 You can use Pinterest to gather all of these different items- pour a glass of wine and have fun with it!

 It’s also important to note that people love transparency and want to know about you, your business (employees, how you give back, culture, etc.) and why you do what you do.
 Include this in your messaging so they can feel the authentic you!

 Deliver this message consistently over time so that when they eventually need your product and/or service, you are the brand they think of first!

 Need more help?

-We’ve been there- we have over a decade of running successful businesses under our belt.
-We completely understand that you are not only the CEO, but you’re also the accountant, customer service rep, manager, delivery driver, marketing department and everything in between.
+I’ve been there- I have over a decade of running successful businesses under my belt.
+I completely understand that you are not only the CEO, but you’re also the accountant, customer service rep, manager, delivery driver, marketing department and everything in between.
 Often times, there just isn’t enough time in the day to get everything done.
 And, where do you even start?
 The internet is flooded with information, it’s hard to know where to start…